Igor Cukrov: Eurovision Song Contest 2009

 After the Operacija trijumf, all the contestants expressed the will to participate at the Eurovision Song Contest 2009, which was held in Moscow.
 The Croatian OT contestants Cukrov and Ana Bebić immediately qualified for the final event.
 The song "Lijepa Tena" was written and composed by famous Croatian musician Tonči Huljić.
 The Croatian final for the Eurovision Song Contest – Dora – was held on 28 February 2008, and Igor Cukrov won with the total of 30 points.
 The song competed in the second semi-final where it won qualification for the final as the jury's selected pick.
 It finished in 18th place.

+Tvoje lice zvuči poznato

+On 24 February 2025, Cukrov was announced to compete on the ninth season of the singing reality television series Tvoje lice zvuči poznato, the Croatian edition of Your Face Sounds Familiar.
+In the season, he won the fourth episode performing as Tony Cetinski, and the sixth episode as Oliver Dragojević.